raziqimtiaz/INFM600_RA/README.md

 INFM600 - Information Organization Assignment
 ---------------------------------------------
-This repository contains files related to the Information Organization Assignment
+This repository is created as part of Information Organization Assignment for INFM600

 -----------------------------------------------------------------------------------------------------------------------------